MicrosoftDocs/dynamics365smb-docs/business-central/across-faq.md

 For more information about finding a partner, see [How do I find a reselling partner?](#findpartner).

-## What are the service level agreements for moving to the cloud?
+## What are the service level agreements for the cloud?

 [!INCLUDE [service-terms](includes/service-terms.md)]